Dylan-Yarrington/Bike-Game/README.md

-TThis is a fun Little javascript game project I made called "Rocky Ride" It's a motocross game to challenge yourself on the score and time.
+This is a fun Little javascript game project I made called "Rocky Ride" It's a motocross game to challenge yourself on the score and time.
 Good luck and Have fun!